-One of the best ukulele for kids is the smaller soprano uke.
+One of the best ukuleles for kids is the smaller soprano uke.
 However, as your child advances, a bigger instrument is likely to be extra appropriate.

 This specific instrument has wider frets, wonderful for older kids and adults.
-The again is arched, so it has a deep, hollow space for producing a fuller sound.
+The back is arched, so it has a deep, hollow space for producing a fuller sound.

-You receive an adjustable strap with the ukulele, and it has buttons to connect the strap to.
+You receive an adjustable strap with the ukulele, and it has buttons to connect the strap.
 That is one thing you don’t discover in lots of soprano models.